katerinarousi/Collife-Repo/README.md

 The app is compatible with the latest version of Java 19.
 In order to run the program from the jar file run *java -jar .............*

-To run the program from the source code, first you please include the .png file *collife_logo.png* on the source code.
+To run the program from the source code, first please include the .png file *collife_logo.png* on the source code.
 Also, include the .db database file *cc_db.db* on the source code.

 ## Contents of repository
-This repository includes this README file that
+This repository includes this README file, the .png file that contains the logo of our product and a file named *CollifeFinal* that represents the latest version of our code.
+This file includes of the *source code file* (.java files) and the *database* file.